thezedt/mr500v1-openwrt/README.md

 For signal monitoring and band selection/locking **4IceG**'s awesome [luci-app-3ginfo-lite](https://github.com/4IceG/luci-app-3ginfo-lite) and [luci-app-modemband](https://github.com/4IceG/luci-app-3ginfo-lite) will do miracles.
 However, the Fibocom modem is not supported in the current (as of December 2024) builds and will require a bit of manual tinkering.

 The install processes for both are best described in their respective repos, but for convenience I have included the versions I successfully tested and tweaked in the [`lte-advanced/`](lte-advanced/) folder on this repo (in the appropriately numbered order).
+Download and use random files off the internet at your discretion.

 In the same folder are also the necessary tweaked and new files that are required for modem support.